 Students who believe that they have sufficient grounds may challenge a prerequisite, corequisite, or limitation on enrollment.
-A student may obtain a Petition to Challenge Prerequisites, Corequisites, and Limitations on Enrollment as well as a copy of the challenge procedure in the Counseling Center or online.
+A student may obtain a Petition to Challenge Prerequisites, Corequisites, and Limitations on Enrollment as well as a copy of the challenge procedure in the Counseling Center no later than 10 working days prior to the published add deadline for the course being challenged.
 Students who challenge a prerequisite or corequisite after the start of the semester should speak with a counselor.
 Contact the Counseling Center for additional information.